-Overuse of crates can be hard on their growth and can lead to rear-end weakness and developmental problems.
+It’s important to note that over use of dog crates can be hard on their growth and can lead to rear-end weakness and developmental problems.
 Puppies should never be crated longer than they can realistically be expected to hold their bladder (1 hour for every month of life is a good rule of thumb), and never longer than 8 hours in a day (especially if under 7-8 months of age and/or crated overnight).

 If you are raising a puppy while working long hours away from home, it will be best to pay somebody to check on your puppy often.
 An x-pen is a good alternative to crating for very young Great Dane puppies.

-It is best to start small.
+It is best to start small when choosing a Great Dane sized crate.
 Your puppy needs to be able to comfortably stand up and turn around in the crate, however if the crate is too large it increases the likelihood that they will pee or poop in there.

-You can always shop marketplace or ask friends if you can borrow a crate for a short time!
+You can always shop marketplace or ask friends if you can borrow a crate for a short time, if you prefer to just use a small crate!
+Fair warning though, Great Dane puppies grow FAST and adult sized crates are huge.

 SHOP ON CHEWY